How To Measure Guide

 Step 1

-For any sleep space, whether it's a Moses basket, crib, next-to-me crib, travel cot, cot, cot bed, or single bed, it should be assembled fully before measuring for the mattress.
+For any sleep space, whether it's a pram, Moses basket, crib, next-to-me crib, travel cot, cot, cot bed, or single bed, it should be assembled fully before measuring for the mattress.

 Step 2